 - 1. Discuss the matter with their instructor.
 Clerical errors are usually handled in this manner, with the instructor signing the correction of official records.
 If the student believes the problem is not resolved, the student shall then; - 2.
 Visit with the division chair who supervises faculty teaching the course to discuss the issue.
-If the concern still remains unresolved, the student may; - 3.
-Elect to file a formal written Grade Appeal with the Associate Dean of Academic & Student Affairs.
-The Associate Dean records the official filing of the appeal and then refers it to the Peer Review Committee.
+If the concern still remains unresolved, the student may; Elect to file a formal written Grade Appeal with the Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing. - 3.
+The Executive Director of Gen Ed, CTE, and/or Director of Nursing records the official filing of the appeal and then refers it to the Peer Review Committee.
 A formal Grade Appeal may not be filed until steps 1 and 2 above have been completed.
 It is recommended that students present documentation that may shed light on the appeal.